KonradZaremba/Specklethron/README.md

 # Specklethron

-Specklethron is a highly advanced AI designed to assist with Building Information Modeling (BIM).
-Running on Semantic Kernel and Spekle, it can process data coming directly from Spekle.
-It can connect to your Spekle account and browse streams with a simple CLI interface, familiar to every hackathoner.
-Occasionally it motivates developers to add some missing planned functionalities.
+Specklethron is a highly advanced AI entity originating from Speckleverse, designed for efficient data search and retrieval.
+Thanks to its connection to the mother starship "Speckle," it can access your Building Information Modeling (BIM) data seamlessly.
+Specklethron can connect to your Speckle account and browse streams through a simple CLI interface, familiar to every hackathon enthusiast.
+Occasionally, it motivates developers to add some missing planned functionalities, enhancing the overall experience and capabilities of the system.
 ![Speklethron_basic](https://github.com/KonradZaremba/Specklethron/assets/18317435/85cae690-56ae-4a7d-b088-efb401749063)